An Expert Photographer-Naturalist Leads This Immersive Journey into the Realm of the Polar Bear

 Day 6: Churchill—Dog Sledding / Winnipeg

-Our return flight is scheduled to depart in the mid- to late afternoon to offer as much time as possible to explore Churchill today.
+Our return flight is scheduled to depart in the mid- to late afternoon to offer as much time as possible today to explore Churchill.
 A highlight this morning is an authentic dog sled excursion.
 Just outside town, we meet a local musher and his team, spending time with the frisky dogs before being pulled behind them on an exhilarating ride through the boreal forest.
 And, if time permits, those who wish may opt to visit nearby Cape Merry, a promising spot for photographing Arctic fox, hare and birdlife.
 Or, stay in town for some last-minute shopping to pick up local handicrafts and souvenirs.
 Another optional adventure is a helicopter flight over the tundra, which may offer aerial views of polar bears.
-We enjoy a farewell lunch in Churchill before we depart, and an evening reception together in Winnipeg.
+We enjoy a farewell lunch in Churchill before we depart, and an evening reception with our fellow travelers in Winnipeg.

 Day 7: Winnipeg / Depart